anlar/tewi/README.md

 View available hot-keys in Tewi by pressing `?` key.

+## Roadmap

+- [ ] Compact view mode for torrents (one torrent per line)
+- [ ] View torrent details in separate screen
+- [ ] Torrents filtering
+- [ ] Ability to change torrent sorting order
+- [ ] Display session details

+See the [open issues](https://github.com/anlar/tewi/issues) for a full list of proposed features (and known issues).

 ## Contributing

 Feel free to open bug reports and send pull requests.